BCWResearch/hashport-framework/packages/react-client/README.md

 Use this with the `getStepDescription` function to get a brief description of the current step the user is on.

+&#9888; Note: You can use the `tokenAssociationStatus` property on the transaction state to pass a boolean as a second argument to `getStepDescription`.
+This will help prompt the user to accept a token association request in their wallet if needed.

 ##### Usage

 ```tsx